-- Using your hands squeeze and massage the cabbage until juices start to come out this reduces the volume significantly so use a whole cabbage or two.
+2. Using your hand’s squeeze and massage the cabbage until juices start to come out this reduces the volume significantly so use a whole cabbage or two.

-- Close the jar and set at room temperature and wait for the magic to begin.
+4. Close the jar and set it at room temperature and wait for the magic to begin.

-Don’t forget if you’re looking for an alternative recipe with more flavour try Kimchi
+Don’t forget if you’re looking for an alternative recipe with more flavour try my Korean Sauerkraut.

 Its magic how the microbes work